VVelox/Proc-ProcessTable-ncps/README.md

 # About
-New Colorized PS, a enhanced version of PS with advanced searching capabilities.
+New Colorized(optional) PS, a enhanced version of PS with advanced searching capabilities.

 ![ncps](ncps.png)